Non-locally modular regular types in classifiable theories: Applications of Theorem

-The following results give a sufficient condition for a non locally modular type to be isolated.
-These results will be used as part of the forthcoming work of the authors on the analysis of weight one models in classifiable theories.\\
+The following results give a sufficient condition for a non-locally modular type to be isolated.
+These results will be used as part of the forthcoming work of the authors on the analysis of weight one models in classifiable theories.
+The following definition appears already in \cite{HrShOT}.